 Commonwealth Day History

-In 1931, the former British colonies of Australia, Canada, New Zealand and South Africa decided to join Britain in the creation of the Commonwealth of Nations.
-Throughout the 20th century, as more and more nations gained their independence from Britain, their new leaders also opted to join the Commonwealth of Nations, further diversifying the religious, racial, social and political makeup of the Commonwealth.
-Today, all member countries of the Commonwealth, regardless of size, wealth, race or religion, have an equal say in shaping the Commonwealth of tomorrow.
-Since 1977, Commonwealth Day has been celebrated on the second Monday in March of every year with a special theme.
-The theme for Commonwealth Day 2019 was 'A Connected Commonwealth'.
+In 1931, the former British colonies of Australia, Canada, New Zealand, and South Africa decided to join Britain in the creation of the Commonwealth of Nations.
+Throughout the 20th century, as more and more nations gained independence from Britain, their new leaders also opted to join the Commonwealth of Nations, further diversifying the religious, racial, social, and political makeup of the Commonwealth.
+Today, all member countries of the Commonwealth, regardless of size, wealth, race, or religion, have an equal say in shaping the Commonwealth.
+Commonwealth Day was established in 1977.
+It is observed annually on the second Monday in March.

-In the News and Trending for Commonwealth DayUpdated Meghan Markle Wears Green Emilia Wickstead Dress to Commonwealth Day
+In the News and Trending for Commonwealth DayUpdated The Queen's message and celebration for Commonwealth Day 2021 &BBC Studios - BBC

 Commonwealth Day Facts & Quotes